 If you’re on a budget, you can’t go wrong with the Polar M200.

 This is a waterproof running watch with a built-in heart rate sensor and GPS that will track your speed, distance and route during a run, and will also keep tabs on your daily activity, steps, calories burned, sleep time and quality.
 This is also a sleek-looking device.
 In our opinion, it’s much better looking than its predecessor, the Polar M400.

 Plus, this device also comes with Polar’s Running Index, which will show you how your running performance is improving overtime.
 In the Polar Flow app, you’ll get a Running Index score that’s automatically calculated after every run, based on your heart rate and speed data.

 The Polar M430 is a relatively cheap GPS running watch that doesn’t skimp on the features.

 It has a built-in GPS, 6-LED heart rate monitor, and a battery that will last up to 30 hours on a single charge.
 It’ll also display your smartphone notifications.

 Perhaps the most exciting aspect of the watch is its compatibility with the Polar Running Program, which will help guide your daily training and help you achieve your performance goals.
 You can upload daily training programs to your M430, access strength and core training videos, and even monitor your running progress via the Running Index feature.

-The Fitbit Ionic is the best Fitbit you can buy, period.
+The Fitbit Ionic is the best Fitbit you can buy if you need something with a GPS.
 It’s an incredible fitness and sleep tracker, comes with a built-in GPS, allows you to pay for things from your wrist, and it’s water resistant.
-If you don’t care about smartwatch features and are looking for a high-end Fitbit device, buy the Ionic.

 So there you have it — our list of the best GPS running watches on the market!
 Did we miss anything?
 Let us know your thoughts in the comments below.